deltachat/deltachat-pages/en/help.md

 Your chat with a contact lost guaranteed end-to-end encryption.
 The green checkmark was removed for this chat and contact when you see this warning.
-**If you find the sudden drop of guaranteed end-to-end encryption surprising for this contact then don't accept the warning!**
+**If you find the sudden drop of guaranteed end-to-end encryption surprising for this contact then don't ignore the warning!**
 Instead check with your contact through a second channel like a video call, other messenger or a phone call, to find out what happened.